What is disaster recovery as a service (DRaaS)?

 DRaaS advantages and disadvantages

-Disaster recovery as a service offers several business continuity (BC) benefits.
+Disaster recovery as a service offers business continuity benefits as well as some drawbacks.

 - Eliminates the need to establish and equip a secondary data center for DR purposes.